fara-pug/fara-pug/index.md

         plant familiar will kill the older familiar.

         Basically after using the "Enrich Plant" skill of the botanist on trees or bushes will turn them into an ally plant baby.
-An allied plan has a total of 4 stages.
+An allied plant has a total of 4 stages.

-        -   Plant baby, Plant kid, Plant beast, Plant behemoth
+        -   Baby, Kid, Beast, Behemoth

         As you may have read earlier plant allies can be evolved by being hand fed anything that is edible.
 You will need a total of 55 food to max out the